 Performance units and performance shares may be granted under our amended 2014 Plan.
 Performance units and performance shares are awards that will result in a payment to a participant only if performance objectives established by the administrator are achieved or the awards otherwise vest.
 The administrator will establish performance objectives or other vesting criteria in its discretion, which, depending on the extent to which they are met, will determine the number or the value of performance units and performance shares to be paid out to participants.
 The administrator may set performance objectives based on the achievement of company-wide, divisional, business unit, or individual goals (including, but not limited to, continued employment or service), applicable federal or state securities laws or any other basis determined by the administrator in its discretion.
-After the grant of a performance unit or performance shares.
+After the grant of a performance unit or performance shares, the administrator, in its sole discretion, may reduce or waive any performance objectives or other vesting provisions for such performance units or performance shares.
 Performance units will have an initial value established by the administrator on or prior to the grant date.
 Performance shares will have an initial value equal to the fair market value of our Shares on the grant date.
 The administrator, in its sole discretion, may pay out earned performance units or performance shares in cash, Shares, or in some combination thereof.